-It may not be a popular topic of conversation, but everyone deals with stomach trouble at some point or another.
+It may not be a popular topic of conversation, but everyone deals with stomach or digestion trouble at some point.
 The good news is that it’s not necessarily a problem on its own, and there are natural, simple ways to experience relief from occasional gas and bloating.

-In this article, we’ll share several tips for maintaining digestive health and relieving gas and bloating naturally, as well as a few strategies for helping prevent them from happening in the first place.* But before we get there, let’s briefly review why gas and bloating happen.
+In this article, we’ll share several tips for maintaining digestive health and relieving gas and bloating naturally, as well as a few strategies for helping prevent them from happening in the first place.* Before we get there, let’s briefly review why gas and bloating happen.

 Why Gas and Bloating Happen

 First of all, it’s important to remember that gas is normal.
 Expelling it is, too.
 The gas in your stomach or bowels has to go somewhere.

 Your eating habits and the fermentation process of specific foods primarily cause gas.REF#1050It may leave you feeling bloated, or you will simply burp it or pass it.REF#1045

 Bloating occurs when your GI tract fills with gas or air.
 Your stomach doesn’t necessarily get bigger than usual, though it can, but it feels that way and is often quite uncomfortable.REF#1045

 How you eat your food can affect how much air you swallow and gas you produce.
 For example, when you eat quickly, gulp, and don't chew your food thoroughly, you swallow more air, which your body needs to expel.REF#1045

 The good bacteria in your large intestine break down any food that your small intestine didn't digest, leading to a fermentation process that produces gas, which you later pass.REF#1045

 Certain foods cause more gas than others as they pass through your digestive tract.